Hebden Bridge: Local media

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from the Emley Moor and the local relay transmitters.

 The town's local radio stations are BBC Radio Leeds and community station Calder Valley Radio.
 The area's commercial stations, which include daytime West Yorkshire news and travel, are Hits Radio West Yorkshire, Greatest Hits Radio West Yorkshire, Heart Yorkshire and Capital Yorkshire.

 The Hebden Bridge Times is the town's local newspaper.

 Transport

 Hebden Bridge railway station lies on the Calder Valley Line between Manchester Victoria and Leeds.
 It is served by frequent rail services to towns and cities in Lancashire, Greater Manchester, as well as West and North Yorkshire including Leeds, Blackpool North, York, Manchester Victoria and Todmorden.
 There are also some infrequent services to Dewsbury via Brighouse.
 The station is still in the original Lancashire & Yorkshire Railway colours, decorated with hanging baskets, original signage and luggage trolleys.

-Bus services in the town are operated by three companies.
-First West Yorkshire operate the 12-minute frequency 592 service between Halifax and Todmorden, with services extending to Burnley (592) and Rochdale (590) in evenings and at weekends.
-Keighley Bus Company connect Hebden Bridge with Haworth, Oxenhope and Keighley with its hourly BrontëBus service.
-The "Hebden Bridger" is a local bus network operated by TLC Travel, that operates across seven services to local towns and hilltop villages.
-TLC Travel also operate the hourly 900 and 901 services between Hebden Bridge and Huddersfield.
+Bus services in the town are operated by First West Yorkshire, Keighley Bus Company and TLC Travel.

 Leeds Bradford is the nearest airport, accessible by bus and train.